-The Board of Directors mandate the risk tolerance of TISCO Group that the total risk capital shall not be in excess of available capital fund of the Group according to the above definition of Risk Capital in 3.4.
-The qualitative risk tolerance level shall be applied for non-capital based assessment.
-Risk Capital shall determine the economic capital adequacy of TISCO group on a consolidated basis.
-The available capital is also allocated to the business and operating units such that the capital adequacies to undertaken risk are ensured both at the corporate and business unit-level.
+The total risk capital shall not be in excess of available capital fund of the Group where qualitative risk tolerance level shall be applied for non-capital based assessment.
+Risk Capital shall determine the economic capital adequacy of TISCO, which the available capital is also allocated to the business and operating units such that the capital adequacies to undertaken risk are ensured both at the corporate- and business-unit-level.